seandstewart/bardly/pending/romances/a-winter-s-tale/uncut.md

 He looks like sooth.
 He says he loves my daughter:
 I think so too; for never gazed the moon
 Upon the water as he'll stand and read
-As 'twere my daughter's eyes: and, to be plain.
+As 'twere my daughter's eyes; and, to be plain.
 I think there is not half a kiss to choose
 Who loves another best. /